Coronado A

 No analysis available

-I searched for phrases like lease expires, ground lease ends, leasehold, and any 4-digit lease-expiry year.
-Nothing in the public remarks indicates a leasehold expiry date, so this remains unknown.
+I looked for phrases like lease expires, ground lease ends, leasehold, renewed through, or any 4-digit expiry year.
+None of the public remarks mention land tenure or a lease expiration date, so the lease expiry remains unknown.

 No analysis available